How Virtual Try-On Technology is Reducing Fashion Returns by meaningful in 2026

 The Financial Case: Why Brands Are Moving Fast in 2026

 The numbers are compelling.
-Traditional model photography costs $800 to $2,500 per SKU; the same output generated through AI costs under $20.
-For a brand with 1,000 active SKUs, that is a cost reduction from $800,000-2,500,000 to under $20,000 annually for the model photography line item alone.
-Return rate reduction compounds that savings: a mid-sized fashion brand processing 1,300 returns per month at a 26% return rate, achieving a 35% reduction through AI try-on, saves approximately 455 returns monthly — $9,100 per month in direct logistics savings, before accounting for the revenue impact of customers who now complete rather than return their purchases.
+Traditional model photography costs current plan pricing per SKU; the same output generated through AI costs under current plan pricing.
+For a brand with 1,000 active SKUs, that is a cost reduction from current plan pricing to under current plan pricing annually for the model photography line item alone.
+Return rate reduction compounds that savings: a mid-sized fashion brand processing 1,300 returns per month at a meaningful return rate, achieving a measurable improvement through AI try-on, saves approximately 455 returns monthly — current plan pricing per month in direct logistics savings, before accounting for the revenue impact of customers who now complete rather than return their purchases.
 (Nightjar ecommerce benchmarks, 2026)